Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

     mgr.waitForRes(10000);
     bool is_valid = mgr.result_valid;

 The application needs one instance of the :cpp:class:`test_harness_mgr` class.
-The name of the PL kernel that is pre-compiled in the XSA, the testing mode, and the device type  will be automatically derived from the encoded ``xclbin_path``, the argument ``{"G"}`` is a string with the name of the graph instantiated in the ``graph.cpp`` file.
+The name of the PL kernel that is pre-compiled in the XSA, the testing mode, and the device type  will be automatically derived from the encoded name of ``xclbin_path``, the argument ``{"G"}`` is a vector of string with the name of the graph instantiated in the ``graph.cpp`` file.
 If any incorrect argument is provided, the application will report an error during runtime.

-Then, a vector or :cpp:struct:`test_harness_args` is created to configure the DMA channels associated with each PLIO used by the AIE graph.
+Then, a vector of :cpp:class:`test_harness_args` is created to configure the DMA channels associated with each PLIO used by the AIE graph.
 As seen in step #1, the input of the graph is mapped to PLIO ``PLIO_01_TO_AIE``, and the output is mapped to ``PLIO_02_FROM_AIE``.
-The :cpp:enum:`channel_index` member of the :cpp:struct:`test_harness_args` descriptors must be set accordingly in the SW application.
+The :cpp:enum:`channel_index` member of the :cpp:class:`test_harness_args` descriptors must be set accordingly in the SW application.
-The replay count of the :cpp:struct:`test_harness_args` are set to 4.
+The replay count of the :cpp:class:`test_harness_args` are set to 4.
 This programs the test harness to issue the input data 4 times and to expect 4x the output data.

 After the test is configured, the graph is started with the :cpp:func:`test_harness_mgr::runAIEGraph` API.
 We know that each iteration of graph ``G`` consumes ``in_sz`` bytes of data and emits ``out_sz`` bytes of data.
-Since we programmed the test harness to replay the inputs and outputs 4 times, the graph is run for 4 iterations to ensure that the data sizes match between the test harness and the AIE graph.
+Since we programmed the test harness to replay the data transfer 4 times, the graph will be run for 4 iterations to ensure that the data sizes match between the test harness and the AIE graph.

 The test harness is started with the :cpp:func:`test_harness_mgr::runTestHarness` API.
-Starting the harness after the graph is necessary to ensure accurate measurement of DMA channel latencies.
+Starting the harness **AFTER** the graph is necessary to ensure accurate measurement of DMA channel latencies.

 Then, use :cpp:func:`test_harness_mgr::waitForRes` API to wait for the finish of the data transfer, and get the validity of the result by getting the boolean value of the :cpp:func:`test_harness_mgr::result_valid`.